yugabyte/yugabyte-db/docs/content/preview/develop/common-patterns/timeseries/global-ordering.md

 ---
-title: Global Ordering By Time
+title: Global ordering by time
-headerTitle: Global Ordering By Time
+headerTitle: Global ordering by time
 linkTitle: Global ordering by time
 description: Distribute your time-ordered data and retrieve fast
 headcontent: Distribute your time-ordered data and retrieve fast